 Pittsburg Gazette.

-The complete failure of this man, the collapse of his last supreme effort to unify the Russian people and guide its efforts in the direction of great national achievements, tells a story pregnant with significance.
-If it is beyond his power to cope with the unbeyond his power to cope with the un-ruly spirit that is abroad and that foretells disaster in the near future, what can be expected from those who take up the task that he lays down?
-Not inappropriately might the retiring minister remark, "After me the de-luge" luge.
+The complete failure of this man, the ollapse of his last supreme effort to collapse of his last supreme effort to unify the Russian people and guide its efforts in the direction of great na-tional achievements, dells a story pregnant with significance.
+If it is beyond his power to cope with the un-ruly spirit that is abroad and that foretells disaster in the near future, what can be expected from those who take up the task that he lays down?
+Not inappropriately might the retiring minister remark, "After me the de-luge,"